jh1236/handball-server/README.md

-Why are we still here
+Why are we still here\n
 Just to suffer?